 Date: 2022-2023

-Throughout this project, my focus was on supporting the narrative through surface design, ensuring that each design choice contributed to the larger story.
-I worked closely with the team to develop patterns that visually embodied the key themes of the film, including power dynamics and the social structure of Panem.
-Each texture and design element was crafted with careful attention to detail, aiming to enhance the overall world-building and deepen the viewer’s connection to the story.
+Throughout the project, Maybelle focused on supporting the narrative through surface design, ensuring that each design choice contributed meaningfully to the larger story.
+She collaborated closely with the team to develop patterns that visually embodied the film’s key themes, including power dynamics and the social structure of Panem.
+Every texture and design element was crafted with meticulous attention to detail, aiming to enhance the world-building and deepen the viewer’s connection to the story.

 Peacemakers

-One of my contributions was designing the textures for the Peacemakers, the Capitol’s enforcers of control.
-I worked to balance a futuristic, militaristic aesthetic with a gritty, dystopian feel.
-The design aimed to reflect the Peacemakers' power and cold authority, using the buttons and textures as symbols of their oppressive presence within the Capitol.
+One of Maybelle's contributions was designing the textures for the Peacemakers, the Capitol's enforcers of control.
+She worked to balance a futuristic, militaristic aesthetic with a gritty, dystopian feel.
+The design aimed to reflect the Peacemakers' power and cold authority, using buttons and textures as symbols of their oppressive presence within the Capitol.

 Panem Surface Designs

-Another key part of my work was designing the surface textures for the districts of Panem.
-Each district’s design was carefully crafted to reflect its environment, culture, and socio-political dynamics.
-The textures aimed to visually capture the struggles of the people in each district while also conveying the Capitol’s oppressive influence.
-Through these designs, I hoped to provide an immersive experience that further emphasized the harsh divisions within the world of The Hunger Games.
-Ultimately, my goal was to contribute to a visual language that not only supports the story but also immerses the audience in the rich, complex world of Panem.
-It was a privilege to be a part of this project and to help bring the world of The Hunger Games to life through surface design.
+Another key aspect of Maybelle's work involved designing the surface textures for the districts of Panem.
+Each district's design was meticulously crafted to reflect its unique environment, culture, and socio-political dynamics.
+The textures aimed to visually capture the struggles of the people in each district while also conveying the Capitol's oppressive influence.
+Through these designs, Maybelle sought to provide an immersive experience that further emphasized the harsh divisions within the world of The Hunger Games.
+Ultimately, her goal was to contribute to a visual language that not only supports the story but also immerses the audience in the rich, complex world of Panem.
+It was a privilege for her to be a part of this project and to help bring the world of The Hunger Games to life through surface design.